Jan Merlin: Career

 His professional acting career, which spanned more than five decades, included performances in stage plays on and off Broadway, radio dramas, live and filmed episodes of television series, and more than 30 feature motion pictures.
 His most recent performances were in live radio dramas broadcast in June 2010.
 In his film and television work, Merlin was frequently cast as the heavy, and consequently his character very often died onscreen.
 An early role for him was in the 1956 western playing Billy a small town boy getting mixed up with a gunfighter that dropped in the town in A Day of Fury.
 In 1960, Merlin played Travers in Hell Bent for Leather, and his other film credits include roles in Guns of Diablo (1965), The St. Valentine's Day Massacre (1967), Take the Money and Run (1969), The Twilight People (1972), I Escaped from Devil's Island (1973), The Slams (1973), The Hindenburg (1975) and Time Trackers (1989).

-Merlin had co-starring roles in two television series: from 1950 to 1953 as Cadet Roger Manning in Tom Corbett, Space Cadet, and in 1959 as Lieutenant Colin Kirby in the ABC western series The Rough Riders.
-In 1958, he played Kenneth on the NBC drama Kitty Foyle.
+Merlin had co-starring roles in two early television series: from 1950 to 1953 as Cadet Roger Manning in Tom Corbett, Space Cadet, and in 1959 as Lieutenant Cullen Kirby in the ABC western series The Rough Riders.
+In 1958, he also played Kenneth on the NBC drama Kitty Foyle.